erokemwa/FX-Theory/README.md

 ## Contribution

 This project serves as a project to show off my personal skills.
-I do not accept any contributions like pull requests to this project however if you have any suggestions or ideas feel free to message me or submit an idea in the [discussions](https://github.com/erokemwa/FXTheory/discussions).
-Otherwise, you are free to fork this project and change it for your own purposes.
+I do not accept any contributions like pull requests to this project; however, if you have any suggestions or ideas, feel free to message me or submit an idea in the [discussions](https://github.com/erokemwa/FXTheory/discussions).
+Otherwise, you can fork this project and change it for your own purposes.